There seem to be many stereotypes about Canada. But even the most experienced travelers aren’t sure how many of them are actually true.

-Stereotypes of Canada
+Stereotypes About Canada

 It would be interesting to learn where this stereotype originated.
 Americans pronounce “out” differently than we do.
-It is pronounced more like an “owt”, while it is pronounced more like an “oat”.
+It sounds more like an “owt,” while in Canada, it is more like an “oat.”
 They pronounce it with a more open mouth and a more orch sound.
-We tend to be more closed in our pronunciation and lean more towards the word “oat”.
+We tend to be more closed in our pronunciation and lean more toward the word “oat.”

-2. All Canadians can speak French
+2. All Canadians Can Speak French

-4. Canadians skate to work
+4. Canadians Skate to Work

 Sometimes, this is true.